Last Updated on June 3, 2023

 BEST HERBS FOR COUGH

 My first stops for tried-and-true herbal remedies are Rosalee de la Forêt’s Alchemy of Herbs and Rosemary Gladstar’s Medicinal Herbs.
 I also love James Duke’s tiny but info-packed Green Pharmacy, which consolidates decades of his research in plant remedies from around the globe.
-(Those are Amazon links, but if you’d rather support independent bookshops, you can also find them on Bookshop.org, where you can find these and other excellent guides to using herbs.
+(Those are Amazon links, but if you’d rather support independent bookshops, you can also get them on Bookshop.org, where you can find these and other excellent guides to using herbs.
 Here are my top recommendations for herbal medicine books.)

 Gladstar’s book includes a homemade cough syrup with licorice, mullein, and wild cherry bark, and another using thyme and honey.
 Alchemy of Herbs has a recipe for cough syrup for dry coughs made with wild cherry bark, marshmallow, and thyme and a thyme oxymel.